gophergala/gollage/README.md

 You know it's bad when you've resorted to turing a Javascript algorithm into Go, gross.
 Also I have no idea what I'm doing, how do I image?

+## Back on Track

+After hours of flopping around like an electricuted fish out of water in an earthquake, thrashing like a system with 1 MB of RAM trying to load Unity, I've finally oriented myself and put together something that kind of works.
+Current functionality is ability to upload images, functional image placement algorithm, functional thumbnails and other little things.
+Next steps include magical things like WebSocket updates of the page, smarter collage scaling, functional URLs, and div clickbox mapping with ImageJSON method.
+But first, a meeting with some clients.
+I'm definitely going to be cutting this too close for comfort, but I wouldn't really be comfortable with anything else.